ChiroKerkhoven/ChiroKerkhoven.github.io/README.md

 ## Further help

 To get more help on the Angular CLI use `ng help` or go check out the [Angular CLI Overview and Command Reference](https://angular.io/cli) page.

+## How to generate new version
+* Delete the old docs.
+* Run the following command `ng build --output-path docs --base-href ""`.
+* Commit everything and push.
+* Rerun jobs on github for pages.